The Women in Lenin’s Life

 With extraordinary equanimity and dignity she came to terms with Lenin’s infatuation with the beautiful Inessa Armand and tolerated a sexual relationship conducted under her nose in Paris; in fact she became Inessa’s friend and confidant and took a personal interest in her children after her premature death.
 It is said Nadya even offered Lenin a divorce but he refused.
 He had, of course, a moral debt to her; but sex and love got in the way of revolution and in the end Inessa had to pay the price for her devotion and loyalty to Lenin, wearing herself out in the cause of the party and into an early grave, at the age of only forty-six.

-Lenin’s lover — Inessa Armand
+Inessa Armand (cropped)

 “ Lenin’s lover Inessa Armand regularly did Lenin’s political dirty work for him as his representative at contentious party and political conferences and risked her life as well as enduring long periods of separation from her five children in Russia in order to serve the cause.”